 If you increase the ticket quantity to accommodate the registrants to be released from the waitlist, the tickets will be available on the registration page until you release them from the waitlist.
 Once released, the tickets will be reserved for the released registrants until their claim link expires.

-If you've increased the ticket quantity to more than the number of people you released from the waitlist, the excess tickets will be available on the registration page. (e.g. 2 more tickets added, only 1 person released, 1 ticket will be reserved for the person release, 1 ticket will be available on the registration page)
+If you've increased the ticket quantity to more than the number of people you released from the waitlist, the excess tickets will be available on the registration page. (e.g. 2 more tickets added, only 1 person released, 1 ticket will be reserved for the person released, 1 ticket will be available on the registration page)

 A spot will open up if a purchased ticket is cancelled or deleted.
 If your settings is to manually release from the waitlist, then you must release the registrant to claim the spot.